DanielaKrotofil/wedding-organizer-app/README.md

 # wedding-organizer-app
- The project includes: HTML, SASS, REACT.JS
+ The project includes: HTML, SASS, CSS ANIMATIONS, REACT.JS

 The aim of the project is to create a tool that will help organize tasks to be done before the wedding day and inspire couples to new ideas.